dineshsutihar/Rag-Chatbot/README.md

 # RAG Based Chatbot
-A simple chatbot API that uses the RAG (Retriever, Answerer, Generator) architecture to answer questions based on a given context.
+Building a production ready simple chatbot API that uses the RAG (Retriever, Answerer, Generator) architecture to answer questions based on a given context.

 ## Table of Contents